lifeBalance/authentication-bcrypt/README.md

 ## Introduction to authentication in Rails 4
-First of all, there are a lot of ways to implement authentication in Rails 4 ([devise](https://github.com/plataformatec/devise), [omniauth](https://github.com/intridea/omniauth), [authlogic](https://github.com/binarylogic/authlogic)), but using the `bcrypt.gem` is the easiest way to do it.
+First of all, there are a lot of ways to implement authentication in Rails 4 ([devise], [omniauth], [authlogic]), but using the `bcrypt.gem` is one of the easiest way to do it.

 ## What is bcrypt
-`bcrypt` is a program for hashing passwords designed by Niels Provos and David Mazières, and presented in 1999.
-This function is based on the Blowfish cipher, you can read more about it [here](https://en.wikipedia.org/wiki/Bcrypt).
+`bcrypt` is a program(to be more precise, is a [key derivation function]) for hashing passwords designed by Niels Provos and David Mazières, and presented in 1999.
+This function is based on the Blowfish cipher, you can read more about it [here].
 The bcrypt function is the default password hash algorithm for BSD and other systems including some Linux distributions such as SUSE Linux.

 There are implementations of bcrypt for a lot of languages Python, C, C#, Perl, PHP, Java, JavaScript, and of course Ruby.
-We owe the ruby implementation to [Coda Hale](http://codahale.com/), and the project is maintained here at [github](https://github.com/codahale/bcrypt-ruby).
-Also you can check the gem at [rubygems](https://rubygems.org/gems/bcrypt/versions/3.1.10).
+We owe the ruby implementation to [Coda Hale], and the project is maintained here at [github].
+Also you can check the gem at [rubygems].

 ## Using bcrypt in Rails